olmallet81/URT/README.md

 # Design

 ## Introduction
 All URT classes and functions are within the namespace *urt*.
-As URT allows the use of three different linear algebra libraries, I defined convienent typedefs for arrays: Vector and Matrix.
+As URT allows the use of three different linear algebra libraries, convienent typedefs are defined for manipulating arrays: Vector and Matrix.

 - ### with Armadillo
    ```c++